 - Family Tree Maker 2005 - used to hold the database of names on my local PC.
 Newer versions have been tried but failed to cope.
 The 2005 version is used to help generate the static web pages that are used in, for example, the Locations section.
 It has been announced that FTM will cease to be sold from the end of 2015.
 However the requirements for family historians have changed little and even the 2005 version of FTM works fine with Windows 10 - so the software should keep working for some time yet.

-- NetObjects Fusion 2013 - used to design, edit and publish the web pages.
-Newer versions are available but their extra features are not needed for this simple web site.
+- NetObjects Fusion 2015 - used to design, edit and publish the web pages.
+Newer versions will no doubt available but their extra features are unlikely to be needed for this simple web site.

-- GED2WWW - used to create the Townsley Family History Database that is linked to the NetObject Fusion pages.
-This really is part of PC history being a program that runs in a replica of MS-DOS as white text on a black background under Windows 10.
+- GED2WWW - was used to create the original Townsley Family History Database.
+This software was a part of PC history being a program that ran in a replica of MS-DOS as white text on a black background under Windows 10.
 Development stopped in 1999.
-It earns its kept by creating a complete new web version of the database in just a few seconds - from a GEDCOM file.
+However it earned its kept up to 2016 by creating a complete new web version of the database in just a few seconds - from a GEDCOM file.

 - Webtrees - claimed to be the web's leading on-line collaborative genealogy application.
-It is open source software based upon PHP, MySQL and standard GEDCOM files.
-It is presently being tested as a modern replacement for the ancient GED2WWW.
-You can try a pilot version here
+This open source software is based upon PHP, MySQL and standard GEDCOM files.
+It the modern replacement for the much simpler GED2WWW software and is online here.

-The same collection of records has been used to create three other web sites aimed at the village of Brotherton in Yorkshire and two other surnames - Sheeky and Strangeway.
+The same collection of records has been used to create three other web sites - one aimed at residents of the village of Brotherton in Yorkshire and the two covering linked surnames - Sheeky and Strangeway.

 Finally there is second database of records that link various famous families - including Strangways and Towneley - but are unlinked to the commoners covered here.
-One option being tried is a Webtrees version of this second database but so far not all the data can be loaded.
-However much of the info can already be found online - as tracing the rich and famous is already a popular activity.
+It is also available online as a second tree within the Webtrees Database.
+However much of the info it contains can already be found online - as tracing the rich and famous is already a popular activity.